This tutorial will show you the exact, step-by-step process to create recurring tasks in Notion and completely automate them.

 There are several tools – we can call them integration builders – that let you connect different app APIs together.
 Some focus on providing a set of no-code tools, allowing you to build automations without coding at all.

 These include Zapier, IFTTT, Make.com, and others.

-Before we go on, I want to briefly explain how automation of recurring tasks works – both in Notion an in basically any productivity app.
+If you’re curious, here’s how the automation of recurring tasks works – both in Notion an in basically any productivity app.

 When you set up a recurring task and check it off as “Done”, here’s what happens from the app’s perspective: